 Our support is legendary – just ask us – we’ll tell ya.
 Or you can read the 1,000+ positive reviews on our website, Facebook, and other platforms to see for yourself.

-Regardless of which paint protection solution you choose, make sure to carefully consider each option – so you don’t regret what might be a potentially expensive lesson to learn.
+Regardless of which paint protection solution you choose, make sure to carefully consider each option so you don’t regret it later.

 If you enjoyed this article, then you'll love AvalonKing's automotive care products for Do-It-Yourselfers.
 We create "No B.S. products" for an affordable price.
 And the best part, we treat our customers like family, so if you have any questions or just looking to chat about cars, we're only an email or call away.
 Check out our homepage here.